quakerism

 Liberal Friends

-Liberal Friends practice unprogrammed worship.
-They emphasize the authority of the Inward Light, and their membership contains both those who identify themselves as Christians and those who identify themselves as universalists.
-They are often active in service work, but not in missionary or evangelical activities.
+Liberal Friends meetings practice unprogrammed worship.
+They emphasize the authority of the Inward Light, and their membership contains both those who identify themselves as Christians and those who do not.
+They are often active in service work, but generally not in missionary or evangelical activities.
 Many liberal meetings are affiliated with Friends General Conference; some are dually affiliated with FGC and Friends United Meeting; some are independent (unaffiliated).
 Map of yearly meetings.

 Conservative Friends

-Conservative Friends are sometimes called "Wilburites."
-These meetings adhere to unprogrammed worship, and some members continue to practice traditional "plainness" of dress and speech.
+Conservative Friends are "conservative" in the sense that they tend to "conserve" the Friends tradition as it was believed and practiced in the mid-19th century.
+In their meetings, they adhere to unprogrammed worship, and some members continue to practice traditional "plainness" of dress and speech.
 They acknowledge the authority of Christ Within and also of the Christian scripture.
 [Conservative Friends do not have an affiliating organization beyond the level of their yearly meetings (regional groupings).
 Contact information for the three Conservative yearly meetings is listed at Quaker branches today.]

 Evangelical Friends

-Evangelical Friends are similar to other Evagelical Christian bodies, with a strong emphasis on the authority of Christian scripture.
+Evangelical Friends churches are similar to other Evangelical Christian bodies, with a strong emphasis on the authority of Christian scripture.
 These Friends practice programmed worship and are more likely to call their congregation a "church" rather than a "meeting."
-They are active in missionary, evangelical and service work, and are generally affiliated with Evangelical Friends International.
+They are active in missionary, evangelical and service work, and are generally affiliated with Evangelical Friends Church International.

 For more in-depth information, see: